 Besides, it has considerably positive reviews on Amazon 👇

-- One 0.33 fluid ounce package of Kerasal Fungal Nail Renewal
+- One 0.33 fl oz package of Kerasal Fungal Nail Renewal

 - Clinically proven ingredients to reduce discoloration and thickness, as well as hydrate and exfoliate brittle nails to improve the appearance of nails damaged by fungus